mgblackwater/stevekinney.net/content/courses/testing/beyond-strict-equality.md

 ---
 title: Using toBe and toEqual for Strict Equality
 description: Learn the difference between toBe and toEqual in Vitest testing.
-modified: 2024-09-28T13:40:48-06:00
+modified: 2024-09-29T15:44:49-06:00
 ---

-Most of us have been living in the "everything should be immutable" world long enough to know that there is a difference between comparing objects by reference and comparing it with object that *looks* the same in terms of its value, but has a difference reference in memory.
+Most of us have been living in the "everything should be immutable" world long enough to know that there is a difference between comparing objects by reference and comparing it with object that _looks_ the same in terms of its value, but has a difference reference in memory.

 ## toBe